thejaminator/prompt_reward_rl/documentation/main_page.md

 ## Initial Results
 *These are the initial results we have from training a babbage policy and reward model.
 We do wish to show more results with different model sizes in the future.
-### Offline reinforcement learning training
+### Offline reinforcement learning
 We utilise [Anthropic's](https://github.com/anthropics/hh-rlhf) helpful and harmless dataset.
 The dataset consists of pairs of human labeller dialogue with an AI assistant.
 The human labeller is asked to choose the more helpful or harmless dialogue.

-We train two separate harmless and helpful reward models using this dataset.
+### Single reward offline training
-We then use the reward models to generate rewards for each dialogue.
+We first discuss the results of using a single reward for the policy model.
-These rewards are placed in the prompt for training the policy model.
+Using Anthropic's helpfulness and harmlessness dataset, we train a reward model to predict whether a labeller would choose the given completion from the policy model.

 Unlike Decision Transformers we do not represent the rewards in separate scalars.
 Instead, we place the rewards literally as text in the prompt.
 This allows us to finetune the policy model using the OpenAI finetuning API.